 We are keen to have more (in some cases any!) info on Ayrshire bands of any standard.

-This section of Rockingscots is dedicated to John 'Toad' McNeilage of Lemon Cloud, Pure
+This section of Rockingscots is dedicated to Tom Jones (TJ the DJ) and also to John 'Toad' McNeilage.

-Click on a link or scroll on down.
+Now please click on a link to view a band of your choice or scroll on down.

 |Obituary: Brian McKee||Tom Cosgrove: The Misfits; The Sundowners; Bakerloo Line; Jan's Judgement||Kraze Chase|